glimpsers/project-prep/requirments.md

 ![domain model](./assets/domain.png)

+<p> &nbsp; </p>

 ## Software Requirements

 ## Vision

 ### What is the vision of this application?

-Small social media applicatin aims to make the connection easier between the users by posting their own posts and commenting on others posts, they also can add their own intersts.
+- Small social media applicatin aims to make the connection easier between the users by posting their own posts and commenting on others posts, they also can add their own interests.
+<p> &nbsp; </p>

 ### What pain point does this project solve?

-It solves The difficulty of communication between people.
+- It solves the difficulty of communication between people.
+<p> &nbsp; </p>

 ### Why should we care about your application?

-We are creating a platform application where you can feel free to post your opinion without getting your post deleted without Content restriction.
+ - We are creating a platform application where you can feel free to post your opinion without getting your post deleted without content restriction.
+ <p> &nbsp; </p>

 ## Scope (In/Out)